ABSTRACT REALITY vs. PANARAL Panoramic sensing, the parasympathetic nervous system, and the lower brain. See The Panara Systems for details.

 Image Worship

-There is a fascinating variety of psychological conditions which this generates; and we could spend centuries analysing all the curiosities.
+There are a fascinating variety of psychological conditions which this generates; and we could spend centuries analysing all the curiosities.

-But the central energy and confusion is still coming from the age old question of "Who am I?".
+But the central energy and confusion – the desperate search for identity and purpose – is still coming from the age-old question of "Who am I?".

 And all the time we're ignoring part of our essential nature – reality as experienced panarally.